-Low mobility grouting, also known as compaction grouting, is a grouting technique that displaces and densifies loose granular soils.
-It also reinforces fine grained soils and stabilizes subsurface voids or sinkholes by the staged injection of low-slump and low mobility aggregate grout.
+Low mobility grouting, also known as compaction grouting, is a grouting technique that displaces and compacts loose granular soils.
+It also reinforces fine-grained soils and stabilizes subsurface voids or sinkholes by the staged injection of low-slump and low mobility aggregate grout.

 Low mobility grouting offers an economic advantage over conventional approaches such as removal and replacement, or piling, and can be accomplished where access is difficult and space is limited.
 Compaction grouting for treatment beneath existing structures is often selected because the low mobility grout columns do not require structural connection to the foundations.